Here in New Zealand, we’re spoiled for choice when it comes to technology, including broadband services.

-If fibre broadband is available to you and uptake in your area is high, then copper will most likely be removed at some point in the future.
+If fibre broadband is available to you, then copper will most likely be removed over the coming months.
 However, it will be done slowly, and you’ll be kept informed of when it’s happening.
 Chorus must ensure these things before removing copper:

 • Your copper landline and internet connection CANNOT be taken away until an equivalent fibre service is available .
 Fibre must be able to be installed at no additional cost to you.

 • Chorus is required to give anyone on the copper network six months’ notice before removing it and ensure it has met its minimum requirements before doing so.